-And so we’ve been talking about why we started in Liberty Village, and who we hope to be.
+We’re pretty simple.
 We want to be a church that’s built around three things:

 - gospel — what Jesus Christ has done for us in turning sinners into saints, choosing us, adopting us, setting us free, and also fixing the world.
 We want to focus on this message and make it central to everything we do.

 - community — the gospel creates a community that loves one another, focuses on Christ, and serves the Lord.
-We want to create a super-tight community centered in the gospel that loves one another and serves the Lord together.
+We want to create a super-tight community centered on the gospel that loves one another and serves the Lord together.

 - mission — the gospel creates a community that faithfully shares the gospel out of love for God and neighbor